infostellarinc/stellarcli/docs/stellar_ground-station_cancel-plan.md

-## stellar ground-station delete-uw
+## stellar ground-station cancel-plan

-Deletes unavailability windows on a ground station.
+Cancel a plan.

 ### Synopsis

-Deletes an unavailability windows on a ground station.
+Cancel a plan for an antenna.
+Plan ID can be fetched with list-plans command.

 ```
-stellar ground-station delete-uw [Window ID] [flags]
+stellar ground-station cancel-plan [Plan ID] [flags]
 ```

 ### Options

 ```
-  -h, --help            help for delete-uw
+  -h, --help            help for cancel-plan
   -o, --output string   Output format.
 One of: csv|wide|json (default "wide")
 ```